13 For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.

 Appearances can be deceptive.

 Appearances can be deceptive, especially when people disguise themselves in religious trappings (2 Co 4:18; 5:12; 11:26; Ga 2:4).
 This is especially true of religious deception.
 Christ has His ministers, and so does Satan.
 Deceit is the hallmark of those who carry false doctrine.
-As religionists deceived the Corinthian church so religionists today deceive the church.
+As religionists deceived the Corinthian church, so religionists today deceive the church.
 When it comes to deception, a frontal assault is necessary (Mt 7:15; 24:24; 1 Ti 4:1; 2 Ti 3:13).
 We need to expose them for what they believe.
 It is not something to take lightly (2 Co 2:11; 4:4).
 Satan will infiltrate the church today with deluded ideas.
-However, they may appear to be “righteous,” their doctrine is full of deadly poison.
+However, these people may appear to be “righteous,” but their doctrine is full of deadly poison.
 That is because the devil commissioned them.
 His ministers of righteousness make error plausible.